Mokosh: Early studies

 In early scholarly literature, Mokosh was considered in various ways: Slavist Pyotr Preys compared Mokosh with Astarte, and the Slavist Lubor Niederle likened her to Aphrodite.
 Ethnographer M. Nikiforovsky considered her the goddess of winds and water.
 According to historian Dmitri Schoeppingk, Mokosh's functions were transferred to Saint Elijah because he is called "wet".
-Slavist Nikolai Galkovsky assumed because Mokosh is mentioned together with the vilas that according to him are called buyakini in the Sermon by Saint Gregory), Mokosh was the spirit of the deceased residing in water.
+Slavist Nikolai Galkovsky assumed because Mokosh is mentioned together with the vilas that according to him are called buyakini in the Sermon by Saint Gregory, Mokosh was the spirit of the deceased residing in water.
 Archaeologist Aleksandr Velikhanov, referring to Sanskrit, said Mokosh and Simargl were the same deity.
 Slavist Vatroslav Jagić did not consider Mokosh a deity at all.
 Folklorist Alexander Krappe likened Mokosh to the biblical Moloch.
 In History of Russia, historian Vasily Tatishchev stated: "Mokos, the god of cattle".
 Galkovsky said the Czechs had a rain and moisture deity with a similar name, to whom they offered prayers and sacrifices in times of severe drought.
 Archaeologist Boris Rybakov noted Galkovsky does not refer to the source of this information.
-In 1839, ethnographer Żegota Pauli ssid the Czechs and Moravians had a deity called Makosla, Makosh, Mokosh, which they worshipped in times of drought.
+In 1839, ethnographer Żegota Pauli said the Czechs and Moravians had a deity called Makosla, Makosh, Mokosh, which they worshipped in times of drought.
 He compared this deity to Mokosh, while referring to it as Mokta or Moksha, and considered them the same rain deity.